Stonefish Fish

 Photo: Stonefish dorsal fin spines

-The stone fish is variously called the most dangerous, the most venomous fish, and even the most poisonous fish in the world.
-But is the stonefish really that terrible, and are these names for it fair?
+The stonefish is known as the most dangerous, venomous, and poisonous fish in the world.
+But is the stonefish really that dreadful, and are these descriptions accurate?

-The terms dangerous and deadly refer to how harmful an animal is to humans, and the stonefish’s sting is most certainly hazardous to humans.
-But a stonefish never attacks a human!
+When we say an animal is dangerous or deadly, we are referring to the harm it can cause to humans.
+The sting of a stonefish is definitely dangerous to humans, but it should be noted that a stonefish never intentionally attacks a human.
 Most encounters between stonefish and humans are accidental.
-The venomous spines on the back of a stonefish are strictly for its protection.
-They keep the fish safe from predators.
-So, the stonefish is dangerous or deadly only if a human intentionally comes into contact with it, usually by accidentally stepping on it.
-So, is a stonefish dangerous and deadly for humans?
-The answer is YES.
+The venomous spines on the back of a stonefish are purely for its protection from predators.
+Thus, the stonefish is only dangerous or deadly to humans if they come into contact with it, usually by accidentally stepping on it.
+So, for humans, the stonefish is indeed dangerous and deadly.

 By definition, a poisonous animal's entire body or parts of its flesh contain toxic substances that are harmful if touched or eaten.
 Sharks and rays eat stonefish and suffer no noticeable adverse effects.
 Humans, too, can eat the stonefish if they remove the venom glands feeding the spines or boil the animal to destroy its toxicity.
 Human deaths from eating stonefish are rare to non-existent.
 So, is the stonefish poisonous?
 Technically, the answer is NO.